Probabilistic Control and Majorization of Optimal Control: Probabilistic Control

-In the broadest sense, the desired distribution is hypothetical and can be any distribution.
-It turns our that a particularly productive definition is given below.
-Here the desired distribution is proportional to the joint closed-loop variable model for some (arbitrary) prior feedback policy, $\underline{\rho}_T$, multiplied with a term that expresses the desirability of certain trajectories over others.
+The desired density is hypothetical and can be chosen arbitrarily {as long as the result is a density with argument, $\underline{\xi}_T$.} A productive {parametrization} is given below.
+Here the desired density is proportional to the joint closed-loop variable model for some (arbitrary) prior feedback policy, $\underline{\rho}_T$, multiplied with a term that expresses the desirability of certain trajectories over others.

-The desirability of certain behaviours over others is determined by a cost accumulated over the trajectories.
-This cost is transformed into a sort of likelihood through a negative exponential transform which therefore attributes high probability to low cost trajectories and low probability to high cost trajectories.
-This particular choice of likelihood is clearly closely related to the concept of optimal control, an observation that we will explore in greater detail in section \ref{sec:majorizing-minimizing-optimal-control}.
-We further assume that the cost model is crafted as such that $e^{-R}$ is properly defined.

-We will occasionally rely on the argument of $R$ to imply the terms in the sum.
-Take for example, ${R}(\underline{\xi}_t)$, would refer to the leading terms, whilst $R(\overline{\xi}_t)$ would refer to the trailing terms.
+{The desirability of a trajectory is encoded by the exponential of the negative additive cost, $A$.
+Likewise we multiply with the multiplicative cost, $M$.
+Normalization over $\underline{\xi}_T$ yields a proper density.}